 - 4.1 Sibford Gower is a Category A settlement where the principle of minor development, infilling and conversions is acceptable.
-Furthermore 'saved' policy H21 of the Cherwell Local Plan 1996 states that: - Within settlements the conversion of suitable buildings to dwellings will be favourably considered unless conversion to a residential use would be detrimental to the special character and interest of a building of architectural and historic significance.
-In all instances proposals will be subject to the other policies in this plan. - 4.2 The pre-application advice confirmed that the site is within the built-up limits of the village and a sustainable location given the level of services and facilities available in the Sibfords and Burdrop.
-Thus, the principle of converting the existing barns to residential use is considered acceptable.
-The proposals therefore fall within the provisions of Policy Villages 1.
+Furthermore 'saved' policy H21 of the Cherwell Local Plan 1996 states that: - 'Within settlements the conversion of suitable buildings to dwellings will be favourably considered unless conversion to a residential use would be detrimental to the special character and interest of a building of architectural and historic significance.
+In all instances proposals will be subject to the other policies in this plan.' - 4.2 There was no in principle objection to the previous proposals to create two dwellings on the site and thus it is assumed that the proposed scheme for a single dwelling will also be acceptable in principle.